mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

 Scratchpad default contents.

-The contents of the scratchpad when it is opened via `:lua require('kulala').scratchpad()` command.
+The contents of the scratchpad when it's opened via `:lua require('kulala').scratchpad()` command.

 Possible values: